John Shakespeare: Trade

-By 1552 he was residing in a house on Henley Street.
-On 2 October 1556, he purchased a house on the same street, the eastern wing of what is now called Shakespeare's Birthplace.
-Whether the house he bought in 1556 was the same house he had lived in during 1552 is unknown.
-In 1576, he bought two houses to the west and joined the three together.
+Municipal roles

 In 1556, Shakespeare was elected borough ale taster, the first of several key municipal positions he was to hold in Stratford.
 In that position he was responsible for ensuring that weights and measures and prices were observed by innkeepers and publicans within the borough, and also by butchers, bakers and town traders.
-In 1558 he was appointed borough constable – a position similar to an early police constable.
-In 1559 he became an affeeror, an officer responsible for assessing fines for offences carrying penalties not explicitly defined by existing statutes.
-This role led to his becoming a burgess, then a chamberlain.
-He would have been known as a 'Goodman', a title that recognised his growing social status within Stratford.
-By 1564, Shakespeare was an alderman, a member of the Common Hall of Stratford, and it was in this year that William was born.
+In 1558 he was appointed borough constable, and in 1559 he became an affeeror.
+He became chamberlain in 1561 and alderman in 1565.

-In 1568, Shakespeare was appointed High Bailiff, the present-day equivalent of mayor, elected by the common council of burgesses and aldermen, which entitled him to be referred to as Master John Shakespeare.
-In that capacity he presided at the sessions of the Court of Record and at council meetings.
+In 1568, Shakespeare was appointed high bailiff, the equivalent of mayor today, elected by the common council of burgesses and aldermen.
+In that capacity he presided at the sessions of the court of record and at council meetings.
 For his borough the bailiff was almoner, coroner, escheator, and clerk of the market, and served as justice of the peace issuing warrants and negotiating with the lord of the manor on behalf of the corporation.